Bryce93/Python_Scripts/README.md

 # Python_Scripts
-This is a repo where I will share helpful and misc Python scripts
+This is a repo where I will share helpful and misc scripts as I learn and Practice Python.